asnunes/notion-page-to-html/README.md

 # Notion Page To HTML

-JavaScript tool to convert public notion pages to HTML.
+NodeJS tool to convert public notion pages to HTML.

 ## Supported features